-To provide blood to patients in need, Prosper’s Health Occupations Students of America organization is hosting a blood drive on Nov.
+To provide blood to patients in need, Prosper’s Health Occupations Students of America organization will host a blood drive on Nov.
 21 in Gym 2 from 8 a.m. to 3 p.m.
 Participants need to make an appointment ahead of time, and they need to bring their photo ID with them to draw blood.

 “The blood drive allows us to give back to our community, and it aids in saving lives of parents, kids, and family members of the people of Prosper,” sophomore HOSA member Maryam Alshawi said.
 “It also makes giving blood donations more efficient and gives students the opportunity to make a difference in our community.”